BrainDynamicsUSYD/PoleCalc/README.md

 Installation:
 -	To run this code, you need Matlab to be installed.
--	Download the eigenmodes.mat file together with the other Matlab scripts.
+-	Download the Matlab scripts.

+Requirements:

+- This code requires a file containing the eigenmodes.
+- In this code it is "eigenmodes.mat"

 Steps:
 To plot FIG.11a: